cloderic/www/_posts/2013-08-13-a-sample-ios-application-using-ogre-3d.markdown

 I'm sure I've done some bad stuff and that there is a much simpler way of doing all that.
 Experts of iOS, experts of Ogre, please let me know, I'll update the application accordingly!

+If you are going to GDC Europe next week (19/08/13 and 20/08/13), drop by and say hi (booth #170 on the GDC expor floor).
+If all goes well for me, you should be able to play PaperArena on an iPad!